Tietoevry-Connect-Sweden/tap-full-vcdcse-automation/README.md

 Follow below steps
 ```

-1. Login to the K8S cluster where the full-profile TAP is installed, using `kubectl config use-context` command.
+1. Log in to the K8S cluster where the full-profile TAP is installed, using `kubectl config use-context` command.
 2. Run chmod +x /tap-scripts/tap-delete/tap-delete-single-cluster.sh
 3. Run ./tap-scripts/tap-delete/tap-delete-single-cluster.sh